 - 1. If the structure can be rebuilt on the same lot and meet all setback requirements, it shall be. - 2.
 If the structure cannot be rebuilt at the same size (ground floor area) in accordance with the minimum standards of the district in which it is located, then it shall be placed on the lot in as conforming a manner as possible. - 3.
-A nonconforming structure shall not be rebuilt in a manner that increases its nonconformity.

-- 4. The reconstruction of a nonconforming structure (at the same or smaller size) shall require the installation of sufficient parking, landscaping or buffering. - 5.
-In issuing the permit, the reviewing authority may affix other reasonable and appropriate conditions, as otherwise required by this UDO to limit the adverse impact of the structure or use on adjacent properties.
+A nonconforming structure shall not be rebuilt in a manner that increases its nonconformity. - 4.
+The reconstruction of a nonconforming structure (at the same or smaller size) shall require the installation of sufficient parking, landscaping or buffering. - 5.
+In issuing the permit the Board may affix other reasonable and appropriate conditions to limit the adverse impact of the structure or use on adjacent properties.